Top 10 Checklist for New Students

 Although you will not need to pay your tuition and fees or buy books until your first day of classes, you can save a lot of time doing as much as you can before your program starts.

-Buy Your Textbooks: Booklists will be available online approximately three weeks prior to course start date.
+Buy Your Textbooks: Booklists are available online through the Campus Store approximately three weeks prior to course start date.

-Pay Your Tuition and Fees Online: Quickly and easily pay through your RRC HUB – Student Finance using Visa or MasterCard,.
+Pay Your Tuition and Fees Online: Quickly and easily pay your tuition and fees through your RRC HUB – Student Finance using Visa or MasterCard.
 If you do not remember your user ID or password, visit RRC HUB.

 Rent a Locker: You can rent your locker online through RRC HUB.